04-2021: Our 2021 Annual Report is now published!

 TORONTO PRODUCT PEOPLE

 The largest online community of Toronto's Product Managers.
-We connect product professionals to meet, chat, and learn from one another.
+We connect product professionals to meet, share advice, and learn from one another.

 Annual Industry Reports

-Product People has become the largest online community of product professionals in Toronto.
-With such a strong community, the Product People Report aims to reveal insights specific to our market - including salary data, the nature of our work, and industry trends.
+Product People is the largest online community of product professionals in Toronto.
+With this strong community, the Product People Report aims to reveal insights specific to our market - including industry trends, the nature of our work, and salary data.

 We hope this resource will empower you to have stronger, more informed conversations with your peers, colleagues, and potential employers!